wp-plugins/2048-number-game/readme.txt

 To customize the game appearances, go to **Settings > 2048 Number Game > Custom Features** to change the colors, text or number appeared on tiles, the font sizes and also to use image as the tile.

+A widget is available to show site's high score or your top 5 scores, and can be linked to your choice of page that contains the game board.

+Use shortcode [scoreboard2048] to display a list of your logged-in users high score.

 == Frequently Asked Questions ==
 = How the high score works? =
+Since version 0.3, the plugin can store each logged-in users high score is enabled in the settings.
+Previous version only keep a single high score for the site.

-The plugin only stores the highest score.
-When someone ended a game (either won or game over) and if their high score more than your site's high score, it will submit the score to be saved.
-It is automatically submitted for any logged-in users.
-If you enabled to allow non logged-in users to submit high score, an email field will appear to them before the score submission.
-The email address is required to notify them of high score updates.
+When someone ended a game (either won or game over) and if their high score more than your site\'s high score or their personal high score record, the game will save the new score.
+It is automatically saved for any logged-in users.
+If you enable to allow guest users to submit high score, an email field will appear to them before the score submission.
+The email address is required to notify them of new high score updates.

 = How the use the custom shortcode generator? =
 On the *Custom Features* tab of plugin settings page, make the changes you wanted to customized colors, tiles text and font size, or using image as tiles.
 Check or uncheck the *Enabled Features* as required.
 Without saving the changes, click the **Generate** button and a textarea will be shown with the custom shortcode.
 Copy the shortcode and paste it on your page or post.
 Publish/save it to see the game in custom appearances.